How Often Should You Pressure Wash Your Houston Home? (2026 Schedule)

 Cedar and pine fences in Houston develop a gray, weathered appearance within 12 months due to UV damage and mildew growth.
 A soft wash with a wood-safe detergent restores the original color and adds years to the fence's life.

-If you stain or seal your fence after cleaning (we recommend it), you can stretch the cycle to 18 to 24 months.
-Untreated wood fences should be cleaned annually.
+If you stain or seal your fence after cleaning, you may be able to stretch the cycle to 18 to 24 months depending on shade, sprinkler exposure, and product requirements.
+Untreated wood fences often need review closer to annually.

 Wood Decks: Every 12 Months

 Decks take more abuse than fences because they get walked on, rained on, and exposed to direct sun all at once.
-Mildew and mold colonize the boards from above and below.
-Annual cleaning is the minimum.
-Some Houston homeowners with shaded decks need to clean twice a year.
+Mildew and mold can colonize boards from above and below.
+Many Houston decks need annual review, while heavily shaded decks may need attention more often.

 Gutters: Twice Per Year